 This function operates in the same way as

-IFS except it allows the user to enter a default value should the criteria not be met.
+except it allows the user to enter a default value should the criteria not be met.

 Here are the parameters of this formula: